 I wanted to work in mental health and my undergraduate degree is in psychology.
 When I was considering the direction of my masters, I learned about a local MSW program.
 As I explored the social work profession, I felt it was the path made for me.
 I didn’t just want to serve individuals within the confines of an office; My hope is to impact programs, families and communities.

-NASW members can read the full NASW Social Work Advocates magazine story after logging in here.
+NASW members, read the full Social Work Advocates magazine story.